spring-attic/spring-hadoop/README.md

 ## Supported distros

 By default Spring for Apache Hadoop compiles against Apache Hadoop 1.0.x.
-Apache Hadoop 1.1.x (hadoop11) and Cloudera CDH3 (cdh3) and CDH4 (cdh4) are also supported; to compile against them pass the `-P<label>` attribute:
+Apache Hadoop 1.1.x (hadoop11) and Cloudera CDH3 (cdh3) and CDH4 (cdh4) are also supported; to compile against them pass the `-Pdistro=<label>` project property, like so:

-    gradlew -Pcdh3 build
+    gradlew -Pdistro=hadoop11 build

+Note that the chosen distro is displayed on the screen:

+    Using Apache Hadoop 1.1.x [1.1.0]

-In this case, the specified Hadoop attributes are used to compile and create the project binaries.
-This option is useful when testing against dedicated Hadoop instances.
+In this case, the specified Hadoop distribution (above Apache Hadoop 1.1.x) is used to create the project binaries.
+This option is useful when testing against Hadoop clusters incompatible with the Hadoop stable line.

 # Testing